fsandx/camelopard/README.md

 Camelopard is an IP camera toolbox for Nodejs.

 Currently Camelopard only supports a few methods for controlling an Axis IP camera, but it is easy to add new functionality.
+You can read more about some ideas for applications and comming features in the Camelopard-keeper projectś wiki: https://github.com/fsandx/camelopard-keeper/wiki

-More control commands and ip camera brands will be added in the near future.
+More control commands will be added in the near future.

 All contributions are welcome!